What Happens at a Birth Centre Birth?

 You will also have access to safe, effective and low intervention pain relief options.

 The medical equipment and medications available at the birth centre are similar to the equipment and medications that midwives bring to home births and to those available at hospitals that provide Level I care.
-You and your baby will be monitored throughout labour and birth at the birth centre to make sure there are no complications developing.
+You and your baby will be monitored throughout labour and birth to make sure there are no complications developing.
 A second midwife will arrive when you are close to giving birth to help care for you and your baby.

 After the birth